 Today, George B. Duke, Mr. Blaisdell’s grandson, is the sole owner and Chairman of the Board of Zippo.
 Mark Paup is the company’s President and CEO.

-Zippo’s diverse product line continues to grow, and now includes lighter accessories, butane multi-purpose lighters, men’s and women’s’ fragrances, lifestyle accessories, and products for outdoor enthusiasts.
+Zippo’s diverse product line continues to grow, and now includes lighter accessories, butane multi-purpose lighters, men’s and women’s fragrances, lifestyle accessories, eyewear, and products for outdoor enthusiasts.

-It’s estimated that there are some four million Zippo collectors in the United States and millions more around the world.
+There are many Zippo collectors around the world.
 Their fervor and dedication to the brand is unparalleled.
 To enhance the collecting experience, Zippo collector clubs around the world hold meet ups and other events throughout the year.

 Companies around the world continue to use Zippo lighters as an advertising and promotional tool.
 These “advertiser” lighters continue to be among collectors’ favorites.